-Guidance on answering ECG and Imaging questions in the FFICM OSCE
+Guidance on answering ECG, Imaging and Simulation questions in the FFICM OSCE

 Candidates are expected to be able to interpret a wide range of ECG abnormalities, as might be present in patients in or referred to a general critical care unit, as well as cardiac critical care and PICU.